Fast solution of fully implicit Runge-Kutta and discontinuous Galerkin in time for numerical PDEs, Part II: nonlinearities and DAEs: Nonlinear iterations

 Motivated by the above discussion, we consider Newton-like methods (or more generally some fixed-point iteration as in \eqref{eq:non_rich}) which use approximate Jacobians having a (block) sparsity pattern contained within that of $R_0 \otimes I$.
 That is, we replace the $\widehat{P}$ operator \eqref{eq:Q0approx} in the true Jacobian \eqref{eq:keq4} with a block upper triangular approximation $\widetilde{P} \approx \widehat{P}$.
 Recall by constructing $\widetilde{P}$ to be block upper triangular, we can then invert the resulting operator $R_0 \otimes I -\widetilde{P}$ via block backward substitution, preconditioning each $1\times 1$ or $2\times 2$ diagonal block similar to the simplified Newton setting in \Cref{sec:nonlinear:simp} (formal details on preconditioning are introduced in \Cref{sec:theory}).
-In addition to the simplified Newton method discussed in \Cref{sec:nonlinear:simp}, we propose three (successively more accurate) approximations to \eqref{eq:Q0approx}: \begin{enumerate} \itemsep{0.5em} \item[0.] \underline{Simplified Newton:} as in \Cref{sec:nonlinear:simp}, apply a simplified Newton method by evaluating $\mathcal{L}$ at the same time point for all stages.
-That is, $\widetilde{P} = I \otimes \widehat{{\cal L}}_k$ for some $k$.
+In addition to the simplified Newton method discussed in \Cref{sec:nonlinear:simp}, we propose the following three (successively more accurate) approximations to \eqref{eq:Q0approx}. { As an example, for each of the following approximations, the matrix $\widetilde{P}$ derived from $\widehat{P}$ in \eqref{eq:Gauss4Radau3_example} for the 2-stage Radau IIA(3) scheme is also shown. } \begin{enumerate} \itemsep{0em} \item[0.] \underline{Simplified Newton:} As in \Cref{sec:nonlinear:simp}, apply a simplified Newton method by evaluating $\mathcal{L}$ at the same time point for all stages.
+That is, $\widetilde{P} = I \otimes \widehat{{\cal L}}_k$ for some $k$. {